 Squash and specifically zucchini is often a successful crop, with many gardeners begging people to take it away because there is just too much left over.
 Zucchini is awesome because it really just grows and grows and if you don’t pick it at just the right time, you are going to have some GIANT zucs on your hands!
 If you are like many garden enthusiasts, you have tried out just about every way you can think of to So what can you do?
 You don’t want it to go to waste do you?
 How about preserving it?

 That’s right, you can preserve your zucchini for use later in the year!
-Here are a few of my favorite ways to preserve zucchini:
+Here are a few of my favorite ways.

 Zucchini Bread.
 Zucchini bread is hands down one of the yummiest ways to eat zucchini!
 I love making lots of zucchini bread and freezing it to eat later!
 I make both regular zucchini bread as well as chocolate zucchini bread and it’s always a popular treat!
 You can freeze the whole cooked loaf of zucchini bread, or you can freeze just the prepared batter.
 Pour them into large freezer bags and store them in your freezer to be baked later!